 The authors’ point in addressing these things as thoroughly as they do is to show readers the amazing gift we have in the New Testament manuscripts.
 No other book from antiquity has been as well preserved, to the point that we have almost too many copies(!).
 And because of the early dates of many manuscripts and the sheer tonnage of material we have to examine, we can feel confident that we do have contained within our New Testament today, the words the original authors intended.

 Kostenberger and Kruger reveal themselves to be scholars par excellence in The Heresy of Orthodoxy.
-While this is a book that many might find challenging They are thoughtful, deliberate and carefully weigh the evidence available and reach what, if we are being intellectually honest, is an undeniable conclusion: The Bible we have is trustworthy; diversity was not nearly as radical as we are led to believe—and the faith we have today is the same as that which was “once for all delivered to the saints” (Jude 3).
+They are thoughtful, deliberate and carefully weigh the evidence available and reach what, if we are being intellectually honest, is an undeniable conclusion: The Bible we have is trustworthy; diversity was not nearly as radical as we are led to believe—and the faith we have today is the same as that which was “once for all delivered to the saints” (Jude 3).

 Read the book, wrestle with it, and be assured by it.

 Title: The Heresy of Orthodoxy: How Contemporary Culture’s Fascination with Diversity Has Reshaped Our Understanding of Early Christianity

 Authors: Andreas J. Kostenberger and Michael J. Kruger